A coastal destination with beaches, wildlife, and Puerto Rico’s largest resort.

 Enjoy the environment at its purest in the Humacao Nature Reserve.
 This 3,000-acre protected area is not just visited by outdoor enthusiasts, it’s a haven for a variety of birds, fish, and wildlife.
 A network of swamps, bogs, lagoons and beaches criss-crosses the reserve, and hiking and cycling trails make it easy to explore.
 You can rent bikes by the hour from Morillo Cycle, or if you’re in the mood for an aquatic adventure, stop by Water Sports and Eco-Tours to rent kayaks, paddleboards, and paddleboats.

-For a fun-in-the-sun day at the beach, plant yourself at Playa Punta Santiago, a conveniently located spot that offers plenty of parking and is walkable to nearby restaurants and bars.
+For a fun-in-the-sun day at the beach, plant yourself at Punta Santiago beach, a conveniently located spot that offers plenty of parking and is walkable to nearby restaurants and bars.

 If you’re an astronomy buff, check the schedule at the University of Puerto Rico’s Astronomical Observatory.
 The research facility opens its doors to the public during lunar eclipses and other notable night-sky events.